Skip over main navigation

 5. Moving to a new local authority

-Moving to a new local authority
+Permanent moves to a new LA

-The legal requirement for the new LA to start making the provision in the EHC plan is set out in Regulation 15 of the Special Educational Needs and Disability Regulations 2014.
-There is also guidance for LAs in the SEN and Disability Code of Practice (the “Code”) at paragraphs 9.157 to 9.161.
+The legal requirement for the new LA to start making the provision in the EHC plan is set out in regulation 15 of The Special Educational Needs and Disability Regulations 2014.
+There is also guidance for LAs in the SEN and Disability Code of Practice (the Code) at paragraphs 9.157 to 9.161.

 Transfer of the EHC plan to the new LA

-If the child or young person’s EHC plan names a school for which fees must be paid in Section I, “the new authority may not decline to pay the fees or otherwise maintain the child at an independent or non-maintained special school or a boarding school named in an EHC plan unless and until they have amended the EHC plan” (Paragraph 9.159 of the Code).
+In the meantime, if the EHC plan names a school for which fees must be paid in Section I, “the new authority may not decline to pay the fees or otherwise maintain the child at an independent or non-maintained special school or a boarding school named in an EHC plan unless and until they have amended the EHC plan” (Paragraph 9.159 of the Code).

 First review of the EHC plan by the new LA